 Things to do in Guyana

-- Iwokrama Rainforest – Take a trip into the heart of one of the most untouched rainforests on the planet.
-Best time to visit is October to March during dry season.
+Iwokrama Rainforest – Take a trip into the heart of one of the most untouched rainforests on the planet.
+Best time to visit is October to March during the dry season.

-- Homestay in Amerindian Village – Places such as Surama village, home to the Macushi tribe, offer backpackers the chance to gain an insight into Amerindian indigenous culture.
+Homestay in Amerindian Village – Places such as Surama village, home to the Macushi tribe, offer backpackers the chance to gain an insight into the Amerindian indigenous culture.

 (On average accommodation is Guyana in general ranges from $10 USD – $20 USD / night)